-- Selects Neutral by pressing N. The area around the N button has a raised ridge so the driver can orient his hand to the Neutral button by touch. - Selects Reverse gear by pressing R. - Selects the forward Drive range by pressing D. The SELECT and MONITOR will indicate "D1", indicating the transmission is in 1st gear.
-Throughout the subsequent up shifts or downshifts, the SELECT and MONITOR will indicate the gear the transmission is in. - The UPSHIFT and DOWNSHIFT arrow buttons are used to select a higher (if not in fifth gear) or lower (if not in first gear) forward range.
-These buttons are not functional in NEUTRAL or REVERSE.
+- Selects Neutral by pressing N. The area around the N button has a raised ridge so the driver can orient his hand to the Neutral button by touch. - Selects Reverse gear by pressing R. - Selects the forward Drive range by pressing D. The SELECT and MONITOR will indicate D1, indicating the transmission is in 1st gear.
+Throughout the subsequent upshifts or downshifts, the SELECT/ MONITOR display will indicate the gear the transmission is in. - The upshift and downshift arrow buttons are used to select a higher or lower forward range.
+These buttons are not functional in Neutral or Reverse.
 One press changes the gear selected by one range.
-If the up or down button is held continuously, the range will continue to change up or down until the button is released or until the highest/lowest possible gear is selected. - The Mode button enables economy mode.
+If the up or down arrow button is held continuously, the range will continue to change up or down until the button is released or until the highest/lowest possible gear is selected. - The Mode button enables Economy Mode.